EnzymeAD/Enzyme/content/Installation/_index.md

 Enzyme is designed to work with a wide range of LLVM versions and is currently tested against LLVM 6, 7, 8 and 9.
 LLVM's plugin infrastructure can sometimes be flakey or not built by default.
 If loading Enzyme into an existing LLVM installation results in segfaults, we recommend building LLVM from source.

 Details on building LLVM can be found in for building LLVM can be found in the [LLVM Getting Started](https://llvm.org/docs/GettingStarted.html).
-A simple build command is shown below:
+A simple build command using Ninja is shown below:

 ```sh
 cd /path/to/llvm/source/or/Enzyme